storj/storj/docs/blueprints/storage-node-downtime-tracking-with-audits.md

 ## Rationale

 This approach works because it allows us to consider the number of offline audits, but ensure that they are spread out over a period of time.
-For instance, if a node happens to be offline for 1 hour and unluckily receives an absurdly high amount of audits at that time, it should still be able to recover.
+For instance, if a node happens to be offline for 1 hour and unluckily receives an absurdly high number of audits at that time, it should still be able to recover.
 It has only affected the score of one window.
 If we take an example of a tracking period of 30 days and a window size of 24 hours, we can see that a single ruined window should not spell disaster.
 However, if a node is having bad luck with audits over multiple windows over the tracking period, this seems to indicate that the node is not quite as reliable as we would like.
 Even then, the addition of suspension mode gives the node a chance to fix its connection issues.

 ### Alternate approaches